 Even though this experience applies to both men and women, I will dedicate this post to men’s ability to move on faster because I have encountered this version more.
-During my work with clients and my own process of healing, I have arrived at some truths about why men tend to move on faster than women after a break-up.
+(Please note that 95% of my clients are women).
+During my work with clients and my own process of healing, I have arrived at some insights about why men tend to move on faster than women after a break-up.
 Maybe some of these will resonate with you and maybe, if I am lucky, they will offer an explanation that can act as a soothing balm to your broken heart.

 1)They were groomed by society

 Let’s face it, after the first heartbreak, we start building walls around our hearts.
 This is very similar to an ankle swelling up after it has been sprained.
 A natural protective shield is erected when our hearts become unexpectedly tenderized by an innocent high school rejection.
 This shield gets stronger and taller as years go by and romantic disappointments accumulate.
 By the time we hit thirty, we have already developed tall walls around our hearts and have practiced guarding them.

 Men tend to learn to build these walls when they are very young.
 They are taught to stuff down their emotions.
 They grow up hearing statements such as: “Boys don’t cry”, or “Be a man”, etc. It is sad how they get groomed to leave their authentic self-expression behind to fit a mold that was there before they were born.